 Flight to Cuba: $200-$500 roundtrip from most parts of the United States

-Taxi from the airport to your lodging: 25CUC
+Taxi from the airport to your lodging: 20-25 USD

 Private taxi between cities: Prices vary greatly by distance.
-Havana to Viñales is approximately 70CUC.
+Havana to Viñales is approximately 100 USD.

-Shared taxi (almendrons) in cities: 0.50CUC for most rides along the specified route of any shared taxi (more info on these is available here).
+Shared taxi (almendrons) in cities: 5 USD for most rides along the specified route of any shared taxi.

-Viazul bus between cities: Plan on around 4CUC per hour of your journey.
-Havana to Viñales is 12CUC and takes about three and a half hours.
+Viazul bus between cities: Plan on around 400 CUP per hour of your journey.
+Havana to Viñales is 30 USD and takes about three and a half hours.

-Travelers with a bare bones budget can get by on just five dollars per day for food, but it’s fun to spend a little more.
-If you can swing 15-40CUC per person per day, you’ll be feeling great.
+Travelers with a bare-bones budget can get by on just five dollars per day for food, but it’s fun to spend a little more.
+If you can swing 500-100 USD per person per day, you’ll be feeling great.
 More than that and you’ll be able to enjoy some luxurious dinners and a few more drinks.
 That breaks down to:

-Lunch or dinner to go from a street stall: 0.50-2CUC
+Lunch or dinner to go from a street stall: 2-5 USD

-Lunch or dinner in a sit-down restaurant: 8-20CUC
+Lunch or dinner in a sit-down restaurant: 10-40 USD

 Depending on what you like to do, you could get by on the cheap in this category or splash out on luxuries and adventure activities.
 Here are a few sample activities to help you get an idea of what you might spend.

-Havana city tour in a classic car: 30CUC
+Havana city tour in a classic car: 35 USD per hour

-Salsa, son, or rumba dancing lessons: 15CUC per hour
+Salsa, son, or rumba dancing lessons: 10-20 USD per hour

-ViaHero travel planners can give you even more ideas for activities along with their costs.
-Learn more about them on ViaHero's travel planners' page.
+Our Heroes can give you even more ideas for activities along with their costs.
+Learn more about them on our Cuba travel planner page.

 Most Airbnbs now have wifi, but if you're staying at a hotel or you are not at your accommodations, it can be difficult to get online in Cuba, but if you really need to use the internet, it is possible.
-To get online on your own device you need a card from ETECSA.
-It will cost you 2-6CUC per hour.
+To get online on your own device you need a wifi card from ETECSA.
+It will cost you 3-5 USD per hour.
 Then you can connect at any open wifi hotspot (usually in a park).
 The easiest way to find an ETECSA card is at an official ETECSA office or from resellers, who can usually be found in parks where wifi is located.

 Americans are required to have health insurance that’s valid in Cuba.
 It’s easy to get, just another cost to remember.
 Some airlines take care of it and include it in the cost of your plane ticket.
 If your airline doesn’t, then you’ll need to purchase health insurance in Cuba before you clear customs.
 There’s a booth in the airport where you can purchase insurance for about $4 per day.